glassbead0/hanabi-conventions/Reference.md

   * Cathy discards the known red 1 as a *Gentleman's Discard*.
   * Alice blind-plays her *Finesse Position* card as red 1, but it is green 1.
   * Alice knows that she is promised the red 1, so she will blind-play her slot 2 on her next turn.

-### The Trash Push

-* Normally, when a useless card is clued, it signifies a *Trash Chop Move*.
-However, what if the useless card is actually the card on chop?
-Then it wouldn't be *Chop Moving* anything.
-* From *Good Touch Principle*, we know that it is pointless to spend a clue to touch a useless card on someone's chop, because if we just do nothing, the useless card will get automatically discarded.
-* Subsequently, if this is done deliberately, it must have a meaning.
-By doing this, it means that we want to "push" the card that is next to the useless card onto the table.
-* For example, in a 3-player game:
-  * All of the 1's are played on the stacks.
-  * Bob has no clued cards in his hand.
-His chop is his slot 5.
-  * Alice clues Bob number 1, which only touches his slot 5 card.
-  * Bob blind-plays his slot 4 card, and it is a playable red 2.
-* Sometimes, a *Trash Push* is the only way to get a card played that is sitting between two other annoying cards.
-* Similar to a *Bluff*, *Trash Pushes* must be immediately playable and should generally be demonstrated immediately.
-(This is unlike other similar moves like the *5 Pull*, which may have to wait a while.)

 ### The Trash Bluff